 Members of the UNH community who wish to obtain information regarding registered sex offenders should come in person to either the University of New Hampshire or Durham Police Departments to review the registry.

 The Megan’s Law information can be found at the following site: <http://www4.egov.nh.gov/nsor/>.
 This is the Registered Offenders Against Children New Hampshire Web site.

 Campus Crime Report

 In compliance with the Federal Jeanne Clery act, a statistical report on campus crime can be found at www.unh.edu/upd/clery.pdf.
-A hard copy of the report can also be obtained by contacting the Office of the Vice President for Student and Academic Services, (603) 862-2053.
+A hard copy of the report can also be obtained by contacting the University Police Department (603) 862-1427.

-For more information about safety on the UNH campus, you are encouraged to contact the Office of the Vice President for Student and Academic Services at (603) 862-2053, the University Police Department at (603) 862-1427, or the UNH Sexual Harassment and Rape Prevention Program (SHARPP) at (603) 862-3494.
+For more information about safety on the UNH campus, you are encouraged to contact the University Police Department at (603) 862-1427 or the UNH Sexual Harassment and Rape Prevention Program (SHARPP) at (603) 862-3494.
 A university official will be glad to discuss your questions and concerns.

 The University of New Hampshire is committed to establishing and maintaining a safe and violence free community.
 The University espouses these values in order to have its members learn, thrive, work and live together in a safe environment.
 The University of New Hampshire does not tolerate incidents of sexual violence, relationship abuse, sexual harassment or stalking.
 The University will hold UNH community members who violate this policy accountable according to University policies and New Hampshire State laws.